Maximilian von Holnstein: Early life

 Holnstein was born on 19 October 1835 in Munich, Germany.
-He was the eldest surviving son of celebrated beauty Caroline Maximiliana Maria, Baroness von Spiering (1815–1859) and her first husband, Carl Theodor, Count Holnstein from Bayern (1797–1857).
-After her father's death, he mother married Wilhelm, Baron von Künsberg, with whom she had a daughter, Wilhelmine Maria Caroline von Künsberg (wife of Friedrich von Breidbach-Bürresheim), Max's younger half-sister.
+He was the eldest surviving son of celebrated beauty Baroness Caroline Maximiliana Maria von Spiering (1815–1859) and her first husband, Carl Theodor, Count von Holnstein aus Bayern (1797–1857).
+After his father's death, his mother remarried to Wilhelm, Baron von Künsberg, and had a daughter, Baroness Wilhelmine Maria Caroline von Künsberg (wife of Friedrich von Breidbach-Bürresheim).

-His maternal grandparents were Carl Theodor Baron von Spiering of Schloss Fronberg and his wife Johanna Nepumukena (née Baroness von Enzberg).
+His maternal grandparents were Carl Theodor Baron von Spiering, lord of Schloss Fronberg, and his wife Johanna Nepumukena (née Baroness von Enzberg).
 His paternal grandparents were Maximilian Joseph, Count of Holnstein, married to Princess Maria Josepha of Hohenlohe-Waldenburg-Schillingsfürst (eldest daughter of Prince Charles Albert II).
-He was the great-grandson of Count Franz Ludwig von Holnstein, the illegitimate son of Emperor Charles VII of Bavaria and his mistress Maria Caroline Charlotte von Ingenheim.
+He was the great-grandson of Count Franz Ludwig von Holnstein, the illegitimate son of Emperor Charles VII of Bavaria and his mistress Baroness Maria Caroline Charlotte von Ingenheim.

 From an early age, Holnstein was playmate and confidants of the Bavarian princes Ludwig (King Ludwig II from 1864) and Otto (King Otto I from 1886).